box/developer.box.com/guides/authentication/jwt/index.md

 </Message>

-Upon authorizing a JWT application in the Box Admin Console, a [Service Account][user-types] is automatically generated and is the default Access Token used when authenticating.
+Upon authorizing a JWT application in the Box Admin Console, a [Service Account][sa] is automatically generated and is the default Access Token used when authenticating.
 This is an admin-like user and why applications leveraging JWT require explicit Box Admin approval before use.